 The pregnancy care that obstetricians and midwives provide can be broken down into three phases.
 Prenatal care includes all the visits, exams, and testing that’s done between the time of conception and the time of delivery, which in a full-term pregnancy is about 280 days.
 During these visits, the baby’s growth and heart rate are monitored.
 Prenatal care is important in decreasing potential risks and ensuring a safe and healthy delivery.
 Delivery is the actual birthing process when the infant is born.
 Postpartum care is the care that’s provided for the mother in the days, weeks, and months following the birth.

 We accept most major insurance providers.
-We accept the following Medicaid HMOs: Prestige, Humana Family and Sunshine Medicaid.
-We do not take BCBS Select, BCBS (My Blue), GHI, Better Health Medicaid, South Florida Community Care Medicaid, Molina Medicaid, Vita Health, Ambetter Sunshine, Magellan and Best Choice.
+We accept the following Medicaid HMOs: Prestige and Sunshine Medicaid.
+We do not take BCBS Select, Freedom Life, GHI, Better Health Medicaid, South Florida Community Care Medicaid, Molina Medicaid, Humana Medicaid, Vita Health, Magellan and Best Choice.
 Please contact our office for more information about your coverage options.
-We do not accept Humana Medicaid or Humana Medicare.
-We do accept Commercial Humana plans and Humana HMOX

 "The staff and midwives are beyond wonderful.
 The office is absolutely beautiful, and I recommend anyone who is looking for an OB/GYN to go to Midwifery Women's Care!"